Premium Market Analysis, Trader Education, Software, and Trading Strategies

 Trading Based on Classical Chart Patterns is Modern Alchemy

-Medieval alchemy aimed, amongst other things, at the transmutation of base metals into gold.
-Trading based on classical chart patterns, like triangles, head and shoulders, pennants, etc. is a form of modern alchemy because it aims at the transformation of simple geometrical shapes found on price charts into trading signals that generate profits.
+Medieval alchemy aimed, among other things, at the transmutation of base metals into gold.
+Trading based on classical chart patterns, like triangles, head and shoulders, pennants, etc., is a form of modern alchemy because it aims at the transformation of simple geometrical shapes found on price charts into trading signals that generate profits.
 This fact alone does not imply that chart pattern analysis is useless.
-This type of analysis has different uses for different people, depending on their level of expertise and even investing power.
+This type of analysis has different uses for different people, depending on their level of expertise and even their investing power.

 Why Chart Pattern Analysis is not a science